Ton-Dynasty/ticton-app-web/README.md

 ## Setup

-Please register [ngrok](https://dashboard.ngrok.com/get-started/setup/macos) account and install ngrok on your device at the beggining.
+Please register [ngrok](https://dashboard.ngrok.com/get-started/setup/macos) account, install ngrok on your device and setup token at the beggining.

 1. copy files